regina-normal/aux/packaging/vagrant/README.txt

   is completely optional.

 Create and install the vagrant base boxes:
-- From this directory, run: ./mkboxes
+- From this directory, as a regular user, run: ./mkboxes

 For ad-hoc use of the vagrant VMs:
 - In a different directory, set up the VM: